pytorch/xla/docs/torchbench.md

 2. xla: PJRT, dynamo: openxla,  test: eval
 ```

+You can also modify the number of repetitions (`--repeat`) as well as the number of
-For a more detailed list of the available command-line arguments, run
+iterations (`--iterations-per-run`) to be run in each repetition.
+For a more detailed list
-_experiment_runner.py_ with the `--help` argument:
+of the available command-line arguments, run _experiment_runner.py_ with the `--help`
+argument:

 ```bash
 python xla/benchmarks/experiment_runner.py --help